MONITORING/RESEARCH TO INCREASE UNDERSTANDING OF THE POTENTIAL EFFECTS OF SURTASS LFA SONAR TRANSMISSIONS ON BEAKED WHALES AND/OR HARBOR PORPOISES

 - All singers who interrupted their songs were observed to resume singing within tens of minutes.

-- A delayed response to LFA transmissions was observed, in the form of an increase in song length that occurred 1-2 hours after the last transmission.
+- A delayed response to LFA sonar transmissions was observed, when the duration of songs increased 1 to 2 hours after the last sonar transmission.

-- Overall patterns of singer and cow-calf abundance were the same throughout the experiment as they were during several years of prior study.
+- Overall patterns of singer and cow-calf abundance were the same throughout the experiment as observed during several previous years of observations.